Dash cams are popular nowadays and can be helpful if you need to make a car insurance claim.

 Generally, they work by recording footage on a loop, saving new recordings over old ones.

-Most are wi-fi enabled to make transferring footage easier to other devices.
-Some have an accompanying app.
+Most are wi-fi enabled to make it easier to transfer footage to other devices.
+Some have an app to go with it and you can download to your phone.

 Where to put a dash cam